-Each seminal vesicle is relatively pyramidal in shape and is approximately 5cm long.
-The diameter of each seminal vesicle tube is 3-4cm and they are 10cm in length when uncoiled.
+Each seminal vesicle is relatively pyramidal in shape and is approximately 5 cm long.
+The diameter of each seminal vesicle tube is 3-4cm and they are 10 cm in length when uncoiled.
 The superior aspects of the seminal vesicles are covered with peritoneum.
 The base of each vesicle is directed superiorly as well as in a posterolateral direction.
-At the lower end of each vesicle, it narrows to form a straight duct, which joins with the vas deferens.
+At the lower end, each vesicle narrows to form a straight duct, which joins with the vas deferens.
 The vas deferens transports sperm and when it joins with the duct of the seminal vesicle it forms the ejaculatory duct.
 The duct then opens into the prostatic urethra at an opening known as the verumontanum.

 The middle smooth muscle layer is arranged into two layers: an outer longitudinal layer and an inner circular layer.
 Both of these layers are supplied by the sympathetic nervous system.